kulovema2012/NCA-toolkit-thai/docs/video/script_enhanced_auto_caption.md

 ## How It Works

-1. The system uses OpenAI's Whisper API to get initial transcription with timing information
+1. The system uses OpenAI's Whisper API or Replicate Whisper transcription tool to get initial transcription with timing information
 2. Your provided script is aligned with the transcription using advanced text alignment algorithms
 3. The system creates enhanced subtitles that use your accurate script text with the timing from Whisper
 4. The enhanced subtitles are added to the video using FFmpeg with proper Thai font rendering